Pilgrims (Plymouth Colony): Preparations

 Not all of the congregation were able to depart on the first trip.
-Many members were not able to settle their affairs within the time constraints, and the budget was limited for travel and supplies, and the group decided that the initial settlement should be undertaken primarily by younger and stronger members.
+Many members were not able to settle their affairs within the time constraints, and the budget was limited for travel and supplies; also, the group decided that the initial settlement should be undertaken primarily by younger and stronger members.
 The remainder agreed to follow if and when they could.
 Robinson would remain in Leiden with the larger portion of the congregation, and Brewster was to lead the American congregation.
 The church in America would be run independently, but it was agreed that membership would automatically be granted in either congregation to members who moved between the continents.

 With personal and business matters agreed upon, the Pilgrims procured supplies and a small ship.
 Speedwell was to bring some passengers from the Netherlands to England, then on to America where it would be kept for the fishing business, with a crew hired for support services during the first year.
 The larger ship Mayflower was leased for transport and exploration services.

 Voyage

 The Speedwell was originally named Swiftsure.
 It was built in 1577 at 60 tons and was part of the English fleet that defeated the Spanish Armada.
 It departed Delfshaven in July 1620 with the Leiden colonists, after a canal ride from Leyden of about seven hours.
 It reached Southampton, Hampshire, and met with the Mayflower and the additional colonists hired by the investors.
-With final arrangements made, the two vessels set out on August 5 (Old Style)/August 15 (New Style).Soon after, the Speedwell crew reported that their ship was taking on water, so both were diverted to Dartmouth, Devon.
+With final arrangements made, the two vessels set out on August 5 (Old Style)/August 15 (New Style).

+Soon after, the Speedwell crew reported that their ship was taking on water, so both were diverted to Dartmouth, Devon.
 The crew inspected Speedwell for leaks and sealed them, but their second attempt to depart got them only as far as Plymouth, Devon.
 The crew decided that Speedwell was untrustworthy, and her owners sold her; the ship's master and some of the crew transferred to the Mayflower for the trip.
-William Bradford observed that the Speedwell seemed "overmasted", thus putting a strain on the hull; and he attributed her leaking to crew members who had deliberately caused it, allowing them to abandon their year-long commitments.
+William Bradford observed that the Speedwell seemed "overmasted", thus putting a strain on the hull; and he expressed suspicions that crew members might have deliberately caused it, allowing them to abandon their year-long commitments.
 Passenger Robert Cushman wrote that the leaking was caused by a loose board.